A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p): Introduction

 The smooth irreducible mod-$p$ representations of $\textnormal{SL}_2(\qp)$ have recently been classified by Abdellatif in \cite{Ab12}, by examining restrictions of the irreducible representations of $\textnormal{GL}_2(\qp)$.
 This allowed her to take the first steps towards a mod-$p$ Local Langlands Correspondence for $\textnormal{SL}_2(\qp)$.
 In addition, her results are the first to consider a mod-$p$ Local Langlands Correspondence with $L$-packets.

 Several aspects of the mod-$p$ representation theory of unitary groups have already been considered by Abdellatif in \cite{Ab11}, and by the author and Xu in \cite{KX12}.
 In the present article, we utilize the work of Breuil and Abdellatif to investigate the smooth irreducible mod-$p$ representations of the unitary group $\textnormal{U}(1,1)(\qpp/\qp)$, where $\qpp$ denotes the unramified quadratic extension of the field of $p$-adic numbers $\qp$.
-The irreducible subquotients of parabolically induced representations of $G$ have been classified by Abdellatif in \cite{Ab13}.
+The irreducible subquotients of representations of $\textnormal{U}(1,1)(\qpp/\qp)$ parabolically induced from characters have been classified by Abdellatif in \cite{Ab13}.
 We shall be interested in representations which do not arise in this way, which we will refer to as \emph{supercuspidal} representations (we will comment on terminology at the end of this introduction).
 These representations are the ones which are expected to play a central role in a potential Local Langlands Correspondence.
-We now describe our method to classify these representations.